slowdivePTG/X-ray-chemistry/Weekly_Progress.md

 ## Apr.
 1, 2019

-1. Continue on looking for the differences between the current chemical network and Krolik's network, but have not found any species with significant impacts on the $\alpha​$ group as $\ce{NH4+}​$ does.
+1. Continue on looking for the differences between the current chemical network and Krolik's network, but have not found any species with significant impacts on the $\alpha$ group as $\ce{NH4+}$ does.
 The best simulation result (closest to Krolik's) is

    ![](./KROME/build_constant_H2/data/NH4+.eps)